2012 CFT Gathering: Sharing Our Stories, Healing Our Lives

 Workshop Description: This will be a reprise of a workshop given at the 2010 gathering.
 You are invited to join a dialogue on money matters spanning the generations from Depression-era to Baby Boomer to Generation X. Linda, Alena, and Letha will talk about their personal approaches to money management and why it is important for Christian women to be wise stewards and managers of their finances.

-Long-time EEWC/CFT member and former Coordinator Claire Beutler-Cruise lives in Milwaukee with life partner and best friend, Howie, dog Lucy, and cat Cruiser.
+Long-time EEWC-CFT member and former Coordinator Claire Beutler-Cruise lives in Milwaukee with life partner and best friend, Howie, dog Lucy, and cat Cruiser.
 An ordained UCC minister, Claire serves as Life Celebrant for Krause Funeral Home providing services for people who have no religious affiliation, or choose an alternative to traditional funeral service.
 Claire and Howie share four adult children, three grandchildren, and four grand-dogs.
 You can get her to do almost anything for chocolate.

 Claire is coordinating the memorial for Nancy Hardesty.

-A Celebration Memorial Service for the life and works of Nancy Hardesty, co-founder of EEWC/CFT will be held Saturday evening.
+A Celebration Memorial Service for the life and works of Nancy Hardesty, co-founder of EEWC-CFT will be held Saturday evening.
 In this time together we will share memories and stories of Nancy’s life.
 We will laugh together and allow the tears to fall as they must giving thanks to Godde for the gift she was to us and to women and men the world over.

-Claire will be presenting the workshop, “Laughter Yoga.”
+Claire presented the workshop, “Laughter Yoga.”

 Workshop Description: Laughter Yoga is based on emerging science from gelatologists (researchers who study the effects of laughter on the human body) that proves the old adage, “Laughter is the best medicine.”
 Laughter can boost immune systems; lower blood pressure; decrease the stress hormone, cortisol; increase seratonin, which elevates mood; increase dopamine, which relieves pain; and much more!
 And the best part is that we can do all this for free!
 In the workshop, we will learn where Laughter Yoga comes from and practice laughter exercises.